 In an era where everything is just a click away, why should you choose a sponsorship agency to support you?

-Unfortunately, and probably because of its rather recent genesis, within the world of sports marketing there is a strong tendency to “Do it yourself”.
+Unfortunately, and probably because of its rather recent genesis, within the world of sports marketing there is a strong tendency to “Do it yourself”, rather than asking for professional consultancy to a sponsorship agency or sports marketing agency.
 Unlike other areas, where specificities and professionalism are recognized and respected, the world of sport is still some sort of far west in which many people think they can operate independently without any help.

 This idiosyncrasy arises, in many cases, from the false idea that “sport” and “sports marketing” are the same thing.
-Actually, the reality is quite different: knowing everything about the Serie A teams doesn’t mean that you are a professional in sponsorship or marketing activation.
-In the same way that it is not enough to be a passionate listener of music to consider yourself an operator in the discographic industry.
+Actually, the reality is quite different: knowing everything about the Serie A teams doesn’t mean that you are a professional in sponsorship or marketing activation, much in the same way that it is not enough to be an avid music fan of music to consider yourself an operator in the discographic industry.

 Sports business is actually a very complex field, full of specificities and nuances that are difficult to grasp and exploit from the outside.
 However, it is precisely in these specifics and details that the true value of sponsorship and other sports marketing tools is hidden.
 And of the professionals and sponsorship agencies that operate in this field.